 The Company's financial results are affected by the performance of its operations and various external factors influencing the specific sectors and geographic locations in which it operates, as well as macroeconomic factors such as economic growth, inflation, interest rates, foreign exchange, regulatory requirements and initiatives, and litigation and claims that arise in the normal course of business.

-In addition to the items noted above, please see the "Risks and Uncertainties" section in this MD&A pertaining to the potential impact of the COVID-19 pandemic.
+In addition to the items noted above, please see the "Risks and Uncertainties" section in this MD&A.